When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 7: Turn off the processor and clean the elements

-After you’ve finished, turn off the appliances and clean them thoroughly before storing them.
+After you’ve finished, please turn off the appliances and clean them thoroughly before storing them.
 It will not only keep the processor working, but it will also extend its lifespan.

 What is Blender?